epdanao/CCM101-edanao/Laboratory-05-Cloud-Data-Engineer/README.md

 ## Mission Overview

-This lab simulates a real-world cloud engineering task: a client building a photo-sharing application needs somewhere to store millions of user-uploaded images.
+This laboratory activity simulates a real-world cloud engineering task: a client building a photo-sharing application needs somewhere to store millions of user-uploaded images.
 Since containers are ephemeral and cannot be relied on for persistent storage, this lab covers deploying an S3-compatible Object Storage server (MinIO) using Docker, creating a secure storage bucket, and uploading a test file to prove the setup works.

 ## Objectives